-On Kombi units it is only located on the bar code label on the fan casing.
+On Homeowner Kombi units it is only located on the bar code label on the fan casing.
 On the professional models, it is on the bar code label and stamped in the top of the cylinder or main crank case.
 All current serial numbers will be 9 digits long and begin with the number 2.

 The carburetor comes from the factory with a standard setting.
 This setting provides an optimum fuel-air mixture under most operating conditions.
 With most carburetors, it is only possible to adjust the engine idle speed within fine limits.
 Quite often adjusting the carburetor will not solve acceleration issues.
-To find the correct setting for your machine please refer to your instruction manual.
-If you do not have a copy of your instruction please go to our product manual webpage where you can download a PDF version.
+To find the correct setting for your machine, please refer to your instruction manual.
+If you do not have a copy of your instruction manual, please go to our product manual webpage where you can download a PDF version.

-STIHL Inc. maintains a Stolen Unit database.
+STIHL Inc. maintains a Stolen Unit Database.
 If your STIHL product was stolen, please report it stolen to your local law enforcement agency.
-Then contact us with your name, address, model number and serial number and, if the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.
+Then contact us with your name, address, model number and serial number.
+If the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.

 STIHL Inc. does not accept product for repair or refurbishment.
 Please see your local authorized STIHL servicing Dealer.